AndroDevcd/Project-Dragonfly/README.md

 Project Dragonfly as the name suggests was created out of inspiration of the majestic nature of dragonflies out in the wild from how they fly to their natural aerodynamic skeletal build.
-The software that's driving this project is ``Sharp``, an open-source programming language that offers several high level benefits as well as a very intuitive and easy to use interface for working with c++ on lower-level level tasks.
+The software that's driving this project is [Sharp](https://github.com/AndroDevcd/Sharp), an open-source programming language that offers several high level benefits as well as a very intuitive and easy to use interface for working with c++ on lower-level level tasks.

 ### The network stack